technmsg/spcrew.org/docs/crew_intro.md

 For in-school events we may relax the dress code on a case by case basis.

 Clothes can be purchased at Walmart, Target, Old Navy, or most anywhere else that has school uniforms; basic black Hanes t-shirts are $2-3 at Walmart, $7 for slightly nicer stuff at Old Navy, $11 at Kohl's.
-[Inexpensive black T-shirts are also available in 4-packs on Amazon](http://amzn.to/2rVOL15), although not always in women's cuts.
-We've assembled an [Amazon list of "tech threads" that are suitable for working events](https://www.amazon.com/hz/wishlist/ls/1V5Y5M2XUCTCL?tag=sptech-20) that your parents can use to purchase or for comparison.
+Inexpensive black T-shirts are also available in 4-packs on Amazon, although not always in women's cuts.

-ℹ️ As an Amazon Associate we earn from qualifying purchases. ([details](https://spcrew.org/errata.html))

 ## Social Media